Vimalmr/c-program-codes/README.md

 # c-program-codes
-this repository is for storing what i code in c programming while I'm learning
+This repository is for storing what i code in c programming while I'm learning There may be plenty of errors, Actually Dont't mind it